 - The MediaComponent.protoDescUl property shall be set to the values of the ApplicationFlowDescription.mediaTransportParameters object if the ClientQosSpecification.desiredUplinkPduSetQosParameters property is present in the corresponding ApplicationFlowBinding.

-If the Media AF invokes the Nnef_AFsessionWithQoS service at reference point N33 according to TS 29.522 [19] and TS 29.122 [20] and the ApplicationFlowDescription.mediaTransportParameters property of an ApplicationFlowBinding object is populated, then the AsSessionMediaComponent object in the NEF at reference point N33 associated with the ApplicationFlowBinding shall be populated as follows by the Media AF to enable traffic detection by the 5G Core for application-specific PDU handling based on parameters present in the media transport at reference point M4:
+When the Media AF invokes the Nnef_AFsessionWithQoS service at reference point N33 according to TS 29.522 [19] and TS 29.122 [20] and the ApplicationFlowDescription.mediaTransportParameters property of an ApplicationFlowBinding object is populated, then the AsSessionMediaComponent object in the NEF at reference point N33 associated with the ApplicationFlowBinding shall be populated as follows by the Media AF to enable traffic detection by the 5G Core for application-specific PDU handling based on parameters present in the media transport at reference point M4 or M12:

 - The AsSessionMediaComponent.protoDescDl property shall be set to the values of the ApplicationFlowDescription.mediaTransportParameters object if the ClientQosSpecification.desiredDownlinkPduSetQosParameters property is present in the corresponding ApplicationFlowBinding.